jesmrec/ownCloud-E2E-Android-Cucumber-Appium/README.md

 **NOTE**: Since there are two kinds of backends available (oC10, oCIS), not all tests are suitable to be executed over both.
 Those tests have been tagged with:

-- `nooc10`: tests to be executed only over oCIS, not suitable for oC10.
+- `@nooc10`: tests to be executed only over oCIS, not suitable for oC10.
-- `noocis`: tests to be executed only over oC10, not suitable for oCIS.
+- `@noocis`: tests to be executed only over oC10, not suitable for oCIS.

 It's important to execute the tests with the mentioned tags to avoid wrong positives.
 Example commands: